Mapping My Mind: Value Factor

 However, there are also many conflicting views, which is one of the reasons why investing is so challenging.
 I believe it helps to occasionally step back and aggregate what I have learned into a coherent, data-driven framework.

-This research note summarizes some of the basic characteristics of the Value factor performance (try Finominal’s Alpha Analyzer for a factor exposure analysis).
+This research note summarizes some of the basic characteristics of the Value factor performance.

 HOW SHOULD VALUE BE MEASURED?